 You can make templates in the editor whether the SL MkIII is connected to Components or not.
-To see if the SL is connected to Components, check the indicator in the top right which can be one of 3 colours:
+To see if the SL is connected to Components, check the indicator in the top right:

 On this screen, you can edit the messages sent and the behaviour for each of the rotary controls on your SL MkIII.
 All you need to do is select the rotary control you want to edit so that it is highlighted.
 Once selected, you can change the settings for that specific control:

 You can also set the MIDI channel for each rotary control.
 The 'Default Channel' is the channel that the template is set up on, you can as well set the parameter change on a separate midi channel.: